Redheugh Bridge

-The first crossing
+First crossing

+Prior to a bridge crossing was the Redheugh Ferry service at the site of where Redheugh Bridge is today, and can be seen on Ordnance Survey maps of Newcastle-upon-Tyne and Gateshead.

 Plans to build a bridge across the River Tyne to link the western extremities of Newcastle and Gateshead were first proposed in 1830, and were revived in 1859.
 Both schemes anticipated a combined road and rail bridge.
 The 1859 plans were thwarted by the North Eastern Railway, who had their own plans for a rail bridge.
 The promoter of the bridge was Richard Cail, a prominent builder in Newcastle, and he subsequently proposed a road bridge.

 Cail had formerly acted as a contractor for many of the works of the Newcastle and Gateshead Water Company, and was joined in promoting the bridge by two directors of that company, Richard Snaderson and Christian Allhusen.
 They formed the Redheugh Bridge and Approaches Company in 1865, and obtained an act of Parliament, the Redheugh Bridge Act 1866 (29 & 30 Vict. c. lxiii) to authorise the project in the following year.
 The act included a clause to allow both the water company and the Newcastle and Gateshead Gas Company to hold up to £5,000 in shares, with the proviso that the dividend on these holdings would be one per cent lower than that paid to other shareholders.
 Both companies were particularly interested in the bridge, since gas and water supplies between Newcastle and Gateshead were carried over the Tyne Bridge, which was about to be replaced by a swing bridge.
 The Tyne Commissioners had offered the water company £10,000 in compensation for the loss of this service, and the pipelines were carried across the river on a temporary bridge which also carried road traffic, while the swing bridge was under construction.